SamSamimz/Inertia-invoice/README.md

 # Invoice System

-This project is an invoice management system built with Laravel, Inertia.js, and Vue.js.
-It allows users to create, manage, and track invoices with ease.
+This is a learning project created to explore and understand the use of Inertia.js with Laravel and Vue.js.
+It simulates an invoice management system to demonstrate how these technologies can be used together.
+The project showcases how to create, manage, send via gmail using Inertia.js and Vue.js with Laravel as the backend.

 ## Features
 - Create and manage invoices